-Chinchillas are naturally accustomed to the climate in the Andean Mountains, and the climates are mild with low humidity, and not much precipitation takes place.
+Chinchillas are naturally accustomed to the climate in the Andean Mountains.
+Temperatures there tend to be mild with low humidity.
+There is not much precipitation either.

-The primary reason chinchillas struggle with heat is due to their dense fur and their inability to sweat.
+The primary reason chinchillas struggle with heat is due to their dense fur, but also their inability to sweat.

-When a chinchilla gets too hot, it can become deadly in a hurry.
+When a chinchilla gets too hot, it can die in a hurry.

-While heat exhaustion is not quite as severe as a heat stroke, both conditions still need immediate intervention and care provided quickly to help our chinchilla’s cool down and avoid other illnesses and death.
+While heat exhaustion is not quite as severe as a heat stroke, both conditions still need immediate care.
+You need to help your chinchilla cool down to avoid other illnesses and death.

-Before diving too much more in-depth, I want to make sure I get my disclaimer out of the way.
+Before diving into the topic in more detail, I want to make sure I get my disclaimer out of the way.

 The information provided in this post is coming from a chinchilla owner who has raised their chinchilla for the past 5 years and built the Planet Chinchilla community to share that information with all of you.

-Now that we have that out of the way let’s start moving into how you prevent heat stroke and heat exhaustion with chinchillas in addition to learning how to provide treatment and recognize heatstroke when it does occur.
+Now that we have that out of the way let’s begin by covering how you prevent heat stroke and heat exhaustion with chinchillas.
+Then we’ll move on to recognizing heatstroke and providing treatment when it does occur.

-Preventing heatstroke and heat exhaustion with chinchillas is easier than you think, and I do not want anyone reading to think this is some significant challenge.
+Preventing heatstroke and heat exhaustion with chinchillas is easier than you think, and I do not want anyone reading to think that this will present some significant challenge.

 Here is why.

-Depending on where you live, chinchillas are known to get stressed out quite a bit when traveling, which is naturally going to raise their body temperature the same it would do to you or I.
+Chinchillas are known to get stressed out quite a bit when traveling, which is naturally going to raise their body temperature the same it would do to you.

-This makes it essential, depending on the temperatures in your area, that you have a vehicle where the AC unit is working correctly, currently turned on in addition to a well-ventilated travel carrier for your chinchilla to get them home safely.
+This makes it essential, depending on the temperatures in your area, that you have a vehicle where the AC unit is working correctly and is turned on.
+You should also have a well-ventilated travel carrier for your chinchilla to get it home safely.